amandasaurus/apache-log-parser/README.md

     import apache_log_parser
     line_parser = apache_log_parser.parser("%v %h %l %u %t \"%r\" %>s %b")

-This creates a function, ``line_parser``, which accepts a line from an apache log file in that format, and will return the parsed values in a dictionary.
+This creates & returns a function, ``line_parser``, which accepts a line from an apache log file in that format, and will return the parsed values in a dictionary.

 Example: